jnatali/sagehen_meadows/CONTRIBUTOR.md

 ## Git Workflow for Contributors

 Welcome!
 This repository is a place where we store all our data, scripts and output.
 Github has version control tools to help us keep our files safe and manage a project with multiple contributors.

-It uses a **branch-based workflow** to keep our `main` branch stable.
+This repository uses a **branch-based workflow** to keep our `main` branch stable.

-Please follow these steps when working on your assigned issue.
+Please follow these steps when working on your assigned "issue" or task.
+You can find all issues on the  menu above, and eash one should have an assigned branch.

 Tools Needed
 - You can use [Github Desktop](https://github.com/apps/desktop) application to manage this workflow, it's easy to learn and has everything you need.
 Download it here --> https://desktop.github.com/download/